PhucHuwu/ChatBot_Dich_vu_cong/README.md

 2. **Interact with the Chatbot**
     - Type your question in Vietnamese
     - Press Enter or click Send
-    - View response with source attributions
+    - View responses with source attributions
     - Enjoy rich markdown formatting (tables, code blocks, etc.)

-### Markdown Support 📝
+### Markdown Support

 The frontend fully supports **GitHub Flavored Markdown (GFM)** for rich content display.
 The chatbot can return responses with: